Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Verdict: LSAT Lab Prep Review

-Which, by the way, are all delivered by two of the best LSAT teachers I’ve seen in the space (and I’ve reviewed 10+ LSAT courses at this point).
+The bottom line with LSAT Lab is that this is a high value LSAT prep provider.
+For around $120/month, you get access to their high-quality video lessons, in-depth problem explanations, and awesome live online classes (which, by the way, are delivered by two of the better LSAT teachers I’ve seen in the space.
 And on that point of expertise, I think that’s where LSAT Lab really differentiates itself and earns it value – the support.

-➡ READ NEXT: Blueprint LSAT Prep Review
+👉 READ NEXT: Blueprint LSAT Prep Review

 FAQ